hkcys9990/C2000-Bootloader---DFU/README.md

 ![image](https://github.com/user-attachments/assets/168e5bfb-c395-475a-be8c-25b5e7d19134)

 # How to generate txt file from Application code
-1. the compiled file format is .out and cannot directly applied on DFU, we need to convert to .txt to DFU.
+1. the compiled file format is .out and cannot directly applied on DFU, we need to convert to .txt.
 2. Copy the compiled .out file to a folder with hex2000.exe
    ![image](https://github.com/user-attachments/assets/544effbe-df7e-4cc5-b783-666263b92e29)
 3. Open the cmd in the same file location.
 Run “hex2000.exe –boot –sci8 –a –o <output file.txt> <input file.out>”